 - Epidural availability 24 hours a day, seven days a week

-- Certified breastfeeding counselors
+- Certified lactation consultant and breastfeeding counselors

 - Certified car seat technician

 Birth Place has open visiting hours on the mother-baby unit until 9 p.m.
 Siblings of babies may visit at any time.
 The mother's designated support person may also visit at any time and spend the night in her room.

 Visitation in the labor and delivery area is dependent on the stage and progress of the patient in labor.

 For the safety of our mothers and babies, both the labor and delivery area and the mother-baby unit are locked 24 hours a day.
 Please ring the buzzer to enter either unit.

 If you choose to breastfeed, our certified lactation consultant and breastfeeding counselors can assist you.
 Monthly breastfeeding support groups are available the first Wednesday of the month at the Children's Advocacy Center of Lawrence County from 10:30 a.m. to 12:30 p.m. and the third Wednesday of the month at UPMC Horizon-Shenango Valley, Conference Room 2, from 6 to 8 p.m.
 Participants may register through UPMC Classes and Events or by calling 724-983-7962.